St Mary's Church, Itchen Stoke, Hampshire

 Only a chancel remaining

-A Victorian jewel set in beautiful countryside.
-A church from our finest shortlist.
+A Victorian jewel set in the South Downs countryside.

 Approached up a steep grass slope (with a rope handrail) through the churchyard.
 The exterior is stone with a slate roof and the interior is stone with tile and friezes.
 The aisle is also riled with wooden floors under the pews.
 The main entrance (130cms wide) is at the west end through double doors and a lobby.
 A second entrance is through the vestry on the north side via a level access from the churchyard (door 87cms wide).
 The single aisle (130cms wide) leads to a circular chancel in an apse (up one step).
 There is no tower or gallery so all is on one level.
 Wheelchair access is possible via the vestry by arrangement.